-ت Psychological stress scale Paragraph number Number of experts Agree Opponents percentage
+Number Psychological stress scale Paragraph number Number of experts Agree Opponents percentage

 1 1-8 10-30 8 80%

 2 9-31-32-33-34-35 9 90%

-After deleting the paragraphs, the researcher deleted some paragraphs, namely paragraphs 32, 31, 9, 33, 34, and 35.
-The final version of the scale was adopted, making it consist of (30) paragraphs instead of (36) paragraphs.
+After deleting the paragraphs, the researcher deleted paragraphs 32, 31, 9, 33, 34, and 35.
+The final version of the scale was adopted, consisting of (30) paragraphs instead of (36).

-Scale Correction: After preparing the scale items, the five-point Likert method was adopted in designing the questionnaire form, by placing a five-point scale in front of each item, starting with (always applies - often applies - sometimes applies - rarely applies - never applies).
+Scale Correction: After preparing the scale items, the five-point Likert method was adopted in designing the questionnaire, with a five-point scale placed before each item, ranging from (always applies - often applies - sometimes applies - rarely applies - never applies).
 This scale corresponds to the negative items.
-Table 3 shows the alternatives and the scale scale scale.
+Table 3 shows the alternatives and the scale.